 Can I change the title of my book?
 Can I add more information for a book?
-Can I change the price, discount, and return status?
 How do I make a change to the information for a book?

 Quick Access Links:

 Some parts of metadata can be changed or added such as keywords, subject categories, the book description, and pricing, while other parts of metadata cannot or should not be changed, such as the ISBN or the title of a book.
 Changing the title of a book without changing the ISBN can result in confusion among book buyers and in the marketplace, which we all want to avoid.
 IngramSpark recommends that you do not change the title of your book after it’s been shared to book buyers through enabling distribution.
 If the title of a book needs to be changed for any reason, it is best practice to set up a new title with a new ISBN/EAN and a new cover file that displays the new title of the book.

 Book metadata is important to your book's categorization, discovery, and overall book sales.
 Metadata and keywords are what make your book appear when a reader goes looking for a specific thing, whether that thing is a book or not.
 It should be part of any author's overall book marketing strategy, and successful self-publishers know how to incorporate as much quality metadata as possible into their sales plans.
 If the title is changed or good metadata isn't in place, finding a certain book can often be like looking for a needle in a haystack.